Our waitlist for our Comprehensive Intervention Program (CIP) is now open. Apply to our waitlist.

 Emerging Minds’ Comprehensive Intervention Program (CIP) is for children diagnosed with Autism Spectrum Disorder ages 0 to 6 years of age.
 Both of our programs are based on the Early Start Denver Model, which is a child-directed play-based behaviour intervention program designed for toddlers and preschool children.
 Each program is supervised by Dr. Korneluk and individually designed by our treatment team.

 In the CIP, your child will receive a minimum of four 3.5 hour shifts per week (14 hours) of one on one therapy with our educator therapists.

-Difference between Behaviour Consultation and Behaviour Intervention (CIP and PPIP) at Emerging Minds
+Difference between Behaviour Consultation and Behaviour Intervention (CIP) at Emerging Minds

 Behaviour Consultation: parents meet regularly with Mary Champagne, a behavioural analyst, to receive consultation around strategies to deal with specific behavioural challenges, general suggestions to provide solid applied behavioural principles to facilitate their child’s learning, and support to monitor quality and effectiveness of the implementation of strategies.

 Behaviour Intervention: (our Comprehensive Intervention Program), under the supervision of a registered Psychologist and Therapy Coordinator, a Therapist Educator works directly with the child and family on an ongoing and intensive basis to provide on-the-spot interventions and teaching.

 What is the Early Start Denver Model?